 - sudo apt install screen

 Now that you have the packages installed we need to enable the firewall to allow traffic to come in to our Minecraft server.
-In the initial server setup that you performed you only allowed traffic from SSH.
+In the initial server setup that you performed you only allowed ssh traffic.
 Now you need to allow for traffic to come in via port

 25565, which is the default port that Minecraft uses to allow connections.
+In some cases ufw will use named traffic rules, such as for ssh, which always uses port 22 by default, but in less common cases like this one, we’ll specify the port number manually.
 Add the necessary firewall rule by running the following command: